MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ::: moniker-end

-::: moniker range=">= tfs-2017 < azure-devops-2019"
+::: moniker range=">= tfs-2017 <= tfs-2018"

-Filter functions are available from all Azure Boards tools: Boards, Backlogs, Sprint Backlogs, Taskboards, Queries, and Delivery Plans.
+Filter functions are available from all Azure Boards tools: Boards, Backlogs, Sprint Backlogs, Taskboards, and Queries.
 The set of features supported depends on the tool and Azure DevOps version. *(Use the content selector to view the filters available for your version.)*

 Supported options are indicated with a ✔️ or listed.